SFoxGit/Homework-01-HTML-CSS-Git-Code-Refactor/README.md

 - Updated Title
 - Created Header Tag
-- Section for Hero image, moved image from css to html
+- Section for Hero image, moved image from css to html (reverted)
 - Converted all div tags to either section, aside, or footer
 - Changed duplicate h2 tag to h4
 - Condensed down CSS to use direct child tags